ibm-cloud-docs/Cloudant/offerings/bluemix_public.md

 compliance requires a [Dedicated environment](#dedicated-plan), so request this environment as part of the [provisioning process](#provisioning-a-cloudant-instance-on-bluemix).

-## High Availability, Disaster Recovery, and Backup
+## High availability, disaster recovery, and backup

 To provide High Availability (HA) and Disaster Recovery (DR) within a data center, all data is stored in triplicate across three separate physical servers in a cluster.